Oscar-sandbox/linkedin-queens-solver/README.md

 ## About the puzzle
 This project provides an algorithm for solving LinkedIn's Queens puzzle game automatically.
-The puzzle is a visual logic game, where you need to fill a grid so that there is one queen in each row, column and colored region, with no queen diagonaly touching another.
+The puzzle is a visual logic game, where you need to fill a grid so that there is one queen in each row, column and colored region, with no queen diagonally touching another.
-A tutorial on how to play can be found [here](linkedin.com/games/queens).
+A tutorial on how to play can be found [here](https://www.linkedin.com/games/queens/).

 ## Computer vision and backtracking
 The script consists of two stages.
 First, an image of the grid to solve has to be parsed, and converted into a 2-dimensional $N\times N$ array